Mini-Grants for Undergraduate Research & Creative Activities

 - Expected learning outcomes of attending the conference

-- The faculty mentor’s letter of recommendation should support the relevance of the specific conference to the discipline, professional development the student will undertake in preparation for presenting the research outcomes
+- The faculty mentor’s letter of recommendation should support the relevance of the specific conference to the discipline and the impact of presenting at the conference on the student's professional development

 -